clinical-genomics-uppsala/PrecMed1/docs/lab2.md

 !!! question "Question 3"
     :question: Calculate the average coverage of TP53's exon3 (hg19: chr17:7579312-7579590) in SampleB with mosdepth.
     Either you do this locally on your computer (need to have singularity available), or on Uppmax.
+    mosdepth is not yet installed in Pelle, and have to be run using singularity.
+Singularity is always loaded in the Pelle environment so it can be run without loading it.
     *(Bam-file aligned to Hg19 reference genome.)*

     ```bash
     cd ~/${course_folder}/lab2_qc/
-    module load bioinfo-tools
-    module load mosdepth/0.3.3
-    mosdepth sampleB-output ${path_to_file}/sampleB_subset.bam
+    singularity exec docker://hydragenetics/mosdepth:0.3.2 mosdepth sampleB-output ${path_to_file}/sampleB_subset.bam
     ```

-    or if using singularity locally you need download bamfile and index files from Uppmax first, and then run mosdepth locally using singularity
+    If you are running locally, you need to download the bamfile and index files from Uppmax first, and then run it.

     ```bash
     # Files needed: sampleB_subset.bam and sampleB_subset.bam.bai
     singularity exec docker://hydragenetics/mosdepth:0.3.2 mosdepth sampleB-output sampleB_subset.bam